secmon-as-code/alertchain/pkg/action/chatgpt/README.md

 - `prompt` (optional, string): The ChatGPT prompt.
 The default is:

 ```
-Summarize the following json formatted data of security alert and propose security administrator's action:
+Please analyze and summarize the given JSON-formatted security alert data, and suggest appropriate actions for the security administrator to respond to the alert:
 ```

 ## Response